Last updated: November 27th, 2019

-8. You should supplement with magnesium, vitamin D, and milk thistle separately
+8. You should supplement with magnesiun, vitamin D, and milk thistle individually

-I know that most multivitamins (including Rainbow Light) already contain ingredients like magnesium and vitamin D.
+I know that most multivitamins already contain ingredients like magnesium and vitamin D.

-You’ll want to supplement with these ingredients separately, because you need to take a proper dose of these ingredients in order for them to truly improve your ADHD symptoms, overall health and lifestyle.
+You’ll want to supplement with these ingredients individually, because you need to take a proper dose of these ingredients in order for them to truly improve your ADHD symptoms, overall health and lifestyle.

 And, because I spend a lot of time indoors, vitamin D is something that my body simply doesn’t produce enough of.
 So, if you’re like me, and you work in an office setting, you’re probably deficient in vitamin D too.

-If you choose to supplement with magnesium, vitamin D, and milk thistle, you will be making huge improvements when it comes to your ADHD and health.
+If you choose to supplement with milk thistle, magnesium and vitamin D you will be making huge improvements when it comes to your ADHD and health.